ericvolp12/practical-observability/src/observability/metrics/instrumenting_go.md

 Our `GET /users 200` requests seem to have both fallen in the `(0.025 - 0.05]` millisecond bucket, which would clock them somewhere between `25` and `50` microseconds.
 The `POST /users 200` and `POST /users 400` requests fall within the `(0.05 - 0.1]` millisecond bucket which clocks them between `50` and `100` microseconds.

 If we look at the `sum` and `count` values for each `Histogram` this time around we can see that the `POST` requests each took around `85` microseconds to handle, and the `GET` request took around `41` microseconds to handle.
-These results validate our analysis of the Histogram buckets and how we interpret them.
+These results validate our analysis and interpretation of the Histogram buckets.